 Does health, happiness, and success for you and your loved ones depend on money or your financial resources?
 Financial success is more than simply accumulating wealth.
 Your individual financial goals, core values, and life aspirations determine your personal success – your personal financial freedom.
-Morris Financial Concepts encourages you to reevaluate your financial outlook to include all three of these essential elements in your financial planning.
+Morris Financial Concepts encourages you to reevaluate your financial outlook and perspective on money to include all three of these essential elements in your financial planning.

 What Does Financial Success Mean to You?

 Coordinating your life goals, personal values, and financial resources is an essential part of planning for success.
 Although daunting, if you start with the basics, it gets easier.
 Reflect on your own goals and identify the role your financial resources play in them.
 If you get stuck along the way, we encourage you to reach out to one of the CERTIFIED FINANCIAL PLANNER™ professionals at Morris Financial Concepts, Inc.

 Reflecting On Your Core Values & Life Goals

 With the busy hustle and bustle of everyday life, it is rare that we stop and take a moment to reflect on what is truly important to us.
 The first step in planning for personal and financial success is to define the fundamental aspects of your identity, or your core values and beliefs.
 Shifting your focus internally will allow you to strategically use your financial resources and perspective on money in ways that will support these values and goals.

 Your values should serve as your blueprint to success, yet, oftentimes, these subjects are ambiguous.
 By further breaking these concepts down, you can have a better understanding of how they play a part in your success.
 First, think about yourself and your loved ones.
 Simply and quickly jot down the things that are important to you.
 Do not worry about ranking them yet – just write.
 If you are having trouble brainstorming, here are some ideas: